G-gerbes, principal 2-group bundles and characteristic classes: Generalized morphisms and principal Lie 2-group bundles

-\begin{rmk} There is a nerve functor from Lie 2-groupoids to simplicial spaces generalizing the nerve for Lie 1-groupoids.
+\begin{remark} There is a nerve functor from Lie 2-groupoids to simplicial spaces generalizing the nerve for Lie 1-groupoids.
 For instance, see~\cites{Street, Segal, BuFaBl} and Section~\ref{S:cohomology} below.
-Composing with (fat) realization functor, we obtain the classifying space functor $\bgm \to B\gm$ from Lie 2-groupoids to topological spaces.
-Since the realization of a Morita morphism is an homotopy equivalence, a generalized morphism $\bgm \gmto{F} \bdelta$ induces a map $B\bgm \xto{BF} B\bdelta$ in the homotopy category of topological spaces.
+Composing it with the (fat) realization functor, we obtain the classifying space functor $\boldGamma\mapsto B\gm$ from Lie 2-groupoids to topological spaces.
+Since the realization of a Morita morphism (i.e.\ hypercover) is a homotopy equivalence, a generalized morphism $\boldGamma \gmto{F} \boldDelta$ induces a map $B\boldGamma \xto{BF} B\boldDelta$ in the homotopy category of topological spaces.
 In particular, a $\Crossed{G}{H}$-group bundle over a manifold induces a map $M \to B\Crossed{G}{H}$ in the homotopy category.
-This is the topological side of generalized morphism and 2-group bundles.
-In fact, using standards arguments on homotopy for manifolds, it should be possible to prove that $\Crossed{G}{H}$-group bundles over $\bgm$ (up to Morita equivalences) are in bijection with homotopy classes of maps $B\bgm \to B\Crossed{G}{H}$. \end{rmk}
+This is the topological side of generalized morphisms and 2-group bundles.
+In fact, using standard arguments on homotopy for manifolds, it should be possible to prove that $\Crossed{G}{H}$-group bundles over $\boldGamma$ (up to Morita equivalences) are in bijection with homotopy classes of maps $B\boldGamma \to B\Crossed{G}{H}$. \end{remark}